Enocc630/skills-github-pages/index.md

 ---
-title: Exotic Rettam's blog.
-Farewell traveller.
+title: Exotic Rettam, Farewell traveller.
 ---
 Hey cool, but what is Markdown formatting now ?